Amazon fires back at Bernie Sanders’ ‘inaccurate’ claims about its warehouse working conditions

 The company recently began paying employees to do just that, enlisting more than a dozen warehouse workers in a new program to proactively respond to questions about and criticism of the company’s warehouses on Twitter and other social media sites.
 Those employees, which Amazon calls ambassadors, are free to comment from their personal experience, Amazon says.
 Their views of the company have been uniformly positive, with many citing some of the same talking points about pay and benefits that Amazon made in its blog on Wednesday.

 Amazon has been criticized for years for working conditions at its warehouse and distribution network, which today includes more than 100 facilities in dozens of states.
-Media reports have found rigorous and physically demanding work rate quotas in facilities that weren’t always climate controlled, and, in some instances, provided little time for bathroom breaks.
+Media reports have found rigorous and physically demanding work rate quotas in facilities that weren’t always climate controlled, and, in some instances, little time for bathroom breaks.

 The company, which in recent years has had to hire tens of thousands of warehouse workers in a booming economy, has ramped up its effort to portray the facilities in a good light, offering public tours and highlighting the perks it offers employees there, including a program that offers to pay almost all of the cost of training for better-paying, in-demand jobs in other sectors.